epicsNSLS2-deploy/initIOC/README.md

 # initIOC

-Script for generating camera IOCs from the [ioc-template](https://github.com/epicsNSLS2-deploy/ioc-template).
+Script for generating camera IOCs from areaDetector bundles or using the [ioc-template](https://github.com/epicsNSLS2-deploy/ioc-template).

 ### Usage